pudility/Export-Extensions/README.md

 # Export Extensions
-This babylon plugin adds a name to the default export so that you can see it in the stack trace.
+I created this babylon plugin to address [this question](https://github.com/babel/babylon/issues/706).
+It adds a name to the default export so that you can see it in the stack trace.

 ## What it does
 ### Without plugin: